 I knew it was going to be good while I was preparing it.
 Garlic, shallots, plum tomatoes, olive oil, olives.
-How could it not be delicious but when both my youngest daughter and wife walked in the door and said, "Hey, what smells so good?”, I knew it was a keeper.
+How could it not be delicious when my youngest daughter and wife walked in the door and said, "Hey, what smells so good?"

 Pseudo Puttanesca Sauce

-I haven’t prepared it in years because my kids never likes anchovies or hot pepper flakes.
-Today, I think they might enjoy those additional ingredients as long as I don't over do the pepper flakes.
+I last prepared it a few years ago because my kids never like anchovies or hot pepper flakes.
+Today, they might enjoy those additional ingredients if I don't overdo the pepper flakes.

-In this dish, I actually used an assortment of black and green olives that I purchased and served as an appetizer from the weekend's dinner party.
-Maybe that’s what gave the sauce so much flavor.
+In this dish, I used an assortment of black and green olives that I purchased and served as an appetizer from the weekend's dinner party.
+That could be what gave the sauce so much flavor.

 Easy to Double Up